How to Find a Job After College in 2023 (7 Tips to Boost Your Odds)

 5. Dedicate Time to Job Searching Each Week

 Job searching can feel like, well, a job.
-If you’re devoting all of your time to looking to work, you’re apt to burn out quickly.
+If you’re devoting all your time to looking to work, you’re apt to burn out quickly.
+Instead of spending your free time online, structure your time each day.

-Block out your time so you have quality time to focus on looking for jobs, but also for exercise, hobbies, or other commitments.
+Block out your time so you have quality time to focus on looking for jobs but also for exercise, hobbies, or other commitments.

-You might find this helps you become more productive and develop a routine, which will definitely be helpful once you start working full-time.
+You might find this helps you become more productive and develop a routine, which will be helpful once you start working full-time.

 6. Contact Your Campus Career Center